Thorpes Physiotherapy

 Whether you’re sawing, painting or potting plants, you need whatever you’re working on to be at around hip height.
 Be aware though, that you may have longer or shorter arms or legs than the average person, so the most important thing is to adjust your work area to suit your task and your body – then you won’t be putting any extra pressure on your body to get the job done.

-If you’ve already done too much, and you’re feeling aches and pains, you can contact us on 01276 37670 or click the icon below to book online
+If you’ve already done too much, and you’re feeling aches and pains, you can contact us on 01276 37670 or click here to book online

 Warm regards